-The majority of insurance laws do not change from state to state, but it’s important to be informed about the particulars of your state’s homeowners insurance laws.
-North Carolina, for instance, has breed restriction laws in place that many states have done away with.
+The majority of insurance laws do not change from state to state, but it’s important to be informed about your state’s particular homeowners insurance laws.
+For example, North Carolina has breed restriction laws in place that many states have done away with.

 Home Insurance Laws in North Carolina

-Home insurance isn’t required by law but lenders do require it.
-You might also be asked by your lenders to take out coverage for flood insurance in NC if you live in high-risk areas.
+Home insurance isn’t required by law, but lenders require it.
+Lenders may also ask you to purchase flood insurance in NC if you live in high-risk areas.

 High-Risk Insurance in North Carolina

 For coastal at-risk areas in North Carolina, residents may have trouble purchasing mobile home insurance.
-Most companies have exited the area or are offering insurance at prices that are not affordable.
+Most companies have exited the area or are offering unaffordable insurance rates.

 In these instances, North Carolina has the Fair Access to Insurance Requirements Plan (FAIR Plan) in place.
-The FAIR Plan offers full peril commercial fire and dwelling fire within the state of North Carolina, excluding the beach area, which is any area south and east of the inland waterway including the Outer Banks.
+The FAIR Plan offers full peril commercial fire and dwelling fire within the state of North Carolina, excluding the beach area/any area south and east of the inland waterway including the Outer Banks.

-What NC does have is a sort of modified valued policy statute known as a premium refund law.
-In the event of total loss of structure, the home insurance company must refund the premium for the amount of coverage in excess of the replacement cost.
+NC does have a sort of modified valued policy statute known as a premium refund law.
+In the event of a total loss of structure, the home insurance company must refund the premium for the amount of coverage in excess of the replacement cost.

 Home Insurance Fraud in North Carolina